tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/API文档/Object 接口/分块上传/Upload Part_intl_en.md

 ### Request Headers

 #### Common Headers
-The implementation of this request operation uses a common request header.
+The implementation of this operation uses common request headers.
 For more information on common request headers, see [Common Request Headers](https://intl.cloud.tencent.com/document/product/436/7728).

 #### Special Headers
-**Required headers**
+**Required Headers**
-The following required request headers are needed for the implementation of this request operation as detailed below:
+The implementation of this operation uses the following required request headers:

 | Name | Description | Type | Required |
 | :------------- | :---------------------------- | :----- | :--- |
 | Content-Length | HTTP request length in bytes as defined in RFC 2616 | String | Yes |

-**Recommended headers**
+**Recommended Headers**
-The following request headers are recommended for the implementation of this request operation as detailed below:
+It is recommended to use the following request headers for the implementation of this operation:

 | Name | Description | Type | Required |
 | :---------- | :--------------------------------------- | :----- | :--- |